JSFoundation/TAC/Moderation-Policy.md

 * The CoC Committee, or in very rare cases the Board of Directors, serves as the final arbiter for all Moderation issues (see:
 [Escalation to the CoC Committee][]).
-* Only a TAC, CB or Board of Directors member may Ban an individual from a JS Foundation owned GitHub organization or repository.
+* Only a TAC or Board of Directors member may Ban an individual from a JS Foundation owned GitHub organization or repository.
 * Any individual Banned from a JS Foundation owned GitHub organization or repository will be recommended for exclusion from any JS Foundation sponsored event or activity.